PascalKon/First_C_A_Lab/README.md

 **_TIMINGSIMPLE CPU - COMMENTS_**
 Same results as the minor CPU we can see by increasing the frequency on the timing simple CPU.
 The simulated seconds were decreased and the host time was increased.
 By changing also the type of memory, the host time was decreased because the access time on the memory is smaller now.
 By comparing the affect of the change on the memory on the two different models of CPU, another type of it has bigger affect on the minor CPU model.
 On the other side, the impact of the CPU frequency is bigger on the timing simple CPU which decreased the simulation time by 30%.
 On the minor CPU model the reduction is about 20%.

+### **_Review for the lab_**
+The lab was very useful to understand critical parameters that affect the performance of each program (such as simulation time, host time, cpi), and it help us to understand the different type of processors, the affect of the pipeline and the memory on each program.
+Also, we increase our knowledge on the linux OS.
+So, overall the lab was very useful to us.
+The only diadvantage was the difficult to install all the appropriate programs and the appropriate versions on the ubuntu, on python and on the gcc.
+It is needed to intall three different types of Ubuntu OS to make all the versions that the gem 5 need, compatible with the version 20.04 to work correctly on our PCs.
+However that was only for the first lab only and now we have ready our set-up for the next labs.